 Dual Piston Compressor: These compressors are more powerful than their single piston counterparts.
 They produce various ranges of output (CFM), depending on the model.
 Because they produce more air than is normally needed to propel an airbrush, they are typically equipped with an air regulator, which restricts the air and allows the user to set the output to a desired level.
 Most well-equipped compressors have an air regulator and moisture filter that come with the unit, which add to the value and versatility.
 These upgraded features make piston compressors capable of heavier use.
 For large volume CFM requirements, industrial grade compressors may be needed.

-Air Intake Filter: Air intake filters are found on many airbrush compressor models.
-Filters can become clogged over time, so we recommend regular filter replacement to prolong the life of the compressor.
+Air Intake Filter: These prolong the life of the motor by making sure air entering the compressor is clean.
+They can become clogged over time, so we recommend regular filter replacement to prolong the life of the compressor.
 Replacement Air Intake Filter packs are available.
 Refer to the Owner's manual for specific models.